pruizf/anja/README.md

 ### ANJA workflow

-- **prepro/prepro.py** takes plain text poems and will output (1) a list of the positions (offsets) for each poem's line, and a version of the poem where the complete text is on a single line.
+- **prepro/prepro.py** takes plain text poems and will output a list of the positions (start and end) for each poem's line, and a version of the poem where the complete text is on a single line.
 This is a preprocessing step intended to make NLP analysis easier.

-- **extract_pos.py** requires NAF files (e.g. from IXA pipes) for each poem and creates a human readable pos-tagged version (optionally with term-ids) for each poem.
+- **extract_pos.py** requires NAF files (e.g. from IXA pipes) for each poem and creates a pos-tagged version for each poem, more easily readable by humans than IXA-pipes outputs.

 - **detect.py** requires the output of *extract_pos.py*.
 It contains enjambment detection **rules** and runs enjambment detection, creating the outputs described below.